Past Projects

 Leeds – Valued Youth

-Wakefield Post 16 transitions
+Wakefield Post 16 Transitions:

-Rotherham College had identified 3 stages of transition that could be supported through mentoring.
-Transition from school to college, within college and college to work.
-This project focused on school to college transitions for pupils with ASD, Volunteers were recruited from the staff and students and received training on both mentoring and working with students with ASD.
-Mentors will be matched to those pupils who enroll at the college in the Autumn term.
+This project focused on school-to-college transitions for neurodiverse pupils.
+Volunteers were recruited from the staff and students and received training on both mentoring and working with students with ASD.
+Mentors were matched to pupils who enrolled at the college in the Autumn term.